ASURA-FDPS-ML: Star-by-star Galaxy Simulations Accelerated by Surrogate Modeling for Supernova Feedback: Introduction

 The timestep constraint of these simulations comes at a significant computational expense.
-Longer timesteps than the time-scale of cooling or adiabatic expansion can fail to estimate the internal energy of the gas.
-This is demonstrated in, e.g., \citet[][]{SaitohMakino09} that longer time steps, which cannot properly resolve the evolution of expanding regions, lead to catastrophic results.
-Capturing the initial state of the energy injection requires a timescale of hundreds of years, which is three orders of magnitude shorter than the typical ISM in galaxy simulations.
+Longer timesteps than the time-scale of cooling or adiabatic expansion tend to fail to estimate the internal energy of the gas and could lead to catastrophic results \citep[e.g.,][]{SaitohMakino09}.
+Capturing the Sedov phase, the initial evolution phase of explosions just after the energy injection, requires a timescale of hundreds of years, three orders of magnitude shorter than that of the typical ISM in galaxy simulations.
 Proper timestep limiters are typically employed to preserve thermal energy injection by limiting the timestep with the signal velocity of a fluid tracer \citep{Monaghan1997, Durier+12, SaitohMakino09}.
-Even colder particles should have a smaller timestep to prevent vastly different time steps between neighboring gas particles \citep[e.g.,][]{Chaikin+23, Nobels+23}.
+Even colder smoothed particle hydrodynamics (SPH) particles should have a smaller timestep to prevent vastly different time steps between neighboring SPH particles \citep[e.g.,][]{Chaikin+23, Nobels+23}.
 Hence, it might be desirable to speed up the injection scheme in a physically motivated manner.

 Machine learning (ML) may help to extend the range of physical scales in computationally expensive simulations \citep[e.g.,][]{Kochkov+21}.
 In cosmological simulations, ML has been used to predict the gravitational dynamics, allowing to avoid the computation of the physical states of $>10^9$ particles over the periods of the universe's age \citep[][]{He+19, Jamieson+23, Jamieson+24}.
 ML has also been incorporated into hydrodynamical simulations to reconstruct the physical states of fluid tracer particles undergoing complex astrophysical interactions in realistic systems \citep[][]{Hirashima+23a, Hirashima+23b, Chan+24}.